 Across Farah Elle’s childhood, music was a sanctuary.
 It gave her a vocabulary to process various life happenings from the impact of her incredible family history in Libya to universal experiences intrinsic with becoming a fearless young woman in modern society.
-Everything that shaped who Farah is as a person today is masterfully reflected in her artistry and documented on FATIMA, her long-awaited debut record due in autumn 2022.
+Everything that shaped who Farah is as a person today is masterfully reflected in her artistry and documented on FATIMA, her long-awaited debut record out now.

 Farah’s devotion to music developed at an early age.
 Watching her older siblings playing together, she was inspired to pick up a guitar and experiment unselfconsciously.
 Soon after, she penned poetry, singing her words to a piano accompaniment.
 These moments of self-taught musical expression were hugely cathartic for her.
 Sitting at the piano gave Farah a space to examine pivotal moments in her life with an unfiltered defiance across her delivery: “I do this to remove it from my bones,” she sings on lead single ‘Play It By Ear’.

 When Farah was eighteen months old her family relocated to Ireland, leaving their home in Libya behind.
 Despite the geographical distance, her ancestral connections to Libya’s historically fraught political landscape lingered over her adolescent years in Ireland.
 Farah’s grandfather was a court martial judge until 1969, while her mother served as the first female Minister for Health for the provisional government after the Libyan Revolution in 2011, during which time Farah was doing her Leaving Cert in Ireland.
 Her paternal grandmother spent years of her youth in Italian concentration camps during the Italian occupation of Libya.
 These drastically different positions demonstrate a remarkable contrast between power and defeat in her lineage.
 These extraordinary ties to Libya often caused internal conflict and confusion in how she should embrace her heritage.